open-telemetry/opentelemetry.io/content/en/blog/2022/demo-announcement.md

 - Provide the OpenTelemetry community with a living artifact that demonstrates the features and capabilities of OTel APIs, SDKs, and tools.
-- Provide OpenTelemetry maintainers and working groups a platform to demonstrate new features/concepts real world like scenarios.
+- Provide OpenTelemetry maintainers and working groups a platform to demonstrate new features/concepts in real world like scenarios.

 ## Current State